Contact Brooke Ball

 1. Mellon Fellows must sign the “Commitment Form” included with the DYF application.
-By doing so, Mellon Fellows have certified that if they accept the award they agree to: (1) graduate by August 2015; (2) check-in monthly with their advisor; and (3) write two progress reports in December and April, respectively.
-Failure to honor this agreement could result in revocation of the fellowship award.
-Please see the “Commitment Form” for more details about this agreement.
+By doing so, Mellon Fellows have certified that if they accept the award they agree to: (1) graduate by August 2016; (2) check-in monthly with their advisor; and (3) write two progress reports in December and April, respectively.

 2. Mellon Fellows must register as a Post-Resident for the entire period of the award.